manojsunny16/Currency-Converter/README.md

 Currency converter is a mini project coded in Java programming language.
-This simple application provides a web-based interface for exchanging/converting money from one currency (say $) to another currency (say €).
+This simple application for exchanging/converting money from one currency (say $) to another currency (say €).